Take a look at this beautiful Accuphase AC-2 moving coil cartridge. It belongs to a customer, has a broken cantilever and will soon be repaired.

 - Weight: 9.5g

-It goes without saying 0.5dB channel matching and 30dB separation are extraordinary specifications.
-If you look at the supplied frequency response graph for this AC-2, you’ll see that it’s almost ruler-flat from 20Hz to 20kHz.
+It goes without saying that 0.5dB channel matching and 30dB separation are extraordinary specifications.
+If you look at the supplied frequency response graph for this AC-2, you’ll see it’s almost ruler-flat from 20Hz to 20kHz.
 Who says analog equipment is coloured..?!
-Oh, that’s right, people who forget that microphones capture all the music we love!
+Oh, that’s right, people who forget that microphones are also transducers and capture all the music we love!

 Features and Compatibility